2011 AFC Asian Cup: Draw

 The draw for the AFC Asian Cup 2011 was held on 23 April 2010 in Doha, Qatar.
 Qatar were seeded among the top group.

 Seeding

 Seeding was announced on 22 April 2010.
 Qatar were automatically placed in Group A. FIFA rankings of April 2010 are given in brackets.

 Venues

 Members of the AFC Organising Committee for AFC Asian Cup 2011 have agreed the use of five stadiums for the 2011 tournament.

+Since the tournament, Ahmed bin Ali Stadium was demolished.
+Khalifa International Stadium have been heavily modified.
+The Jassim bin Hamad Stadium, Thani bin Jassim Stadium and Suheim bin Hamad Stadium are the only largely unmodified stadium used for this tournament.

 Officials

 12 referees and 24 assistants were selected for the tournament, along with three stand-by referees:

 Standby referees

 Squads

 Each country's final squad of 23 players was submitted by 28 December 2010.